min2ha/ukwa-site/content/target/60801/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Foreign Affairs Committee: The future of UK diplomacy in Europe

 Close relations with our friends and allies in Europe, with whom we share values and interests, must be a necessary element of ‘Global Britain’ but the Government must clarify what level of access to EU foreign, security and defence policy decision-making it aims to secure, and it must increase its diplomatic presence in the 27 EU capitals.